Unknown | 2011

 They hide out in packed nightclub, Tresor, Köpenicker Straße.
 70, 10179 Berlin.

 Tresor (German for vault) was an underground techno nightclub which also had its own record label.
 The club began in the vaults of the former old Wertheim department store at Leipziger Strasse 126-128, next to the famous Potsdamer Platz, but reopened in 2007 in a renovated power plant on Köpenicker Straße in Mitte.
+It crops up again on screen as the subterranean 'weapons lab' of BeeTee (Jeffrey Wright) in The Hunger Games: Mockingjay – Part 1.

 Martin meets up with Jürgen on Spreeufer across the River Spree from the Bode Museum, Monbijoustrasse, where he learns of the possible connection with the Prince.